xupix/learncpp/README.md

 Lastly, the more interesting exercises are from chapter7 -> 7.x and on where things get a bit more interesting and the topics are more interesting.

+*Note*: As I was nearing the end of the tutorial, there was a major update.
+I updated the chapters and moved them around but there might be some minor differences in some of the quizzes.